aeternity/aepp-gomoku-js/README.md

 ### Configuration

-Make sure that configuration variables are correct.
+Make sure that configuration variables in `src/config.js` are correct.
 If you run your local epoch node with docker-compose as described above you only need to change `keypair` with public and secret keys belonging to the account you generated.

 ```javascript
 export default {